Updated October 2019

 The reader feels gratified that they aren’t having to click all over the internet to get a couple of recipes that were promised in a pin.
 When your reader is happy, they share your content more.
 The other benefit to both you and your reader is that if they don’t like one of the recipes, the entire post isn’t wasted on them.

-If you are just getting started with creating Pinterest images, where do you start?
+If you are just learning how to create Pinterest images, where do you start?
 How do you get to a point where you can create gorgeous visuals like Cassie?

 When Cassie was in high school, she began playing around with graphics.
-She loved creating images and computer wallpaper for some of her favorite bands, (NSYNC, anyone?)
-When one of her teachers saw some of her work, she shared with Cassie that it was a viable career option.
+She loved creating images and computer wallpaper for some of her favorite bands, (NSYNC, anyone?).
+When a teacher saw some of her work, she shared with Cassie that it was a viable career option.
 She did end up getting a degree in graphic design, but she doesn’t want that to scare anybody away from creating their own images!

-So while she does have the graphic design degree, Cassie has never taken any type of photography course.
-She is entirely self-taught and believes anyone can do that.
+So while she does have that graphic design degree, Cassie has never taken any type of photography course.
+She is entirely self-taught and believes anyone can do what she does.
 If you have a desire to improve in that skill, you can definitely do it.

-What If I’m Not Interested in Learning to Do It?
+What If I’m Not Interested in Creating Images?

 Let’s be honest though, not everybody wants to do it.
 I am not creative at all, so I hired out this task fairly quickly for myself.
-We need to recognize that there is value in knowing which things we want to do and which things are going to feel like “walking through mud”.
+We need to recognize that there is value in knowing which things we should DIY in our business and which things are going to feel like “walking through mud”.
 And we have to be willing to give up or hire out the things that don’t bring us joy or that take us so long to complete that it negates any value that might come from it.

 There’s a difference between being excited about researching something and learning it to add to your skill set and recognizing those things that you have no desire to learn and that you will never be excited about.”~Cassie

 Back when Cassie was still creating those images in high school, she was using Photoshop.
 Now 15-20 years later, she is still using Photoshop.
-She admittedly “doesn’t know how to use 75% of what’s in there”, but she uses it because…If you want professional images, you have to be ready to embrace professional level software.Click To Tweet
+She admittedly “doesn’t know how to use 75% of what’s in there”, but she uses it because she believes that you have to be ready to embrace professional-level software if you want professional images.

 Using software such as Photoshop.
 Lightroom, or Adobe Premiere (for video), will give you the flexibility you need to create the types of images you need to create.
 Creative Cloud makes the process easier by making all of the software available at one price per month for access to everything.
 Websites like Lynda offer training for every sort of software you can imagine, so learning to use pro-level image creation tools is truly possible for everyone.